Binary Input and Output¶

 There are two session parameters that determine how binary values are passed into and out of Snowflake:

-Used for displaying binary result sets, unloading data from Snowflake, and performing conversion to string in the one-argument version of TO_BINARY.
+- Performing conversion to string in the one-argument version of TO_BINARY.

-Since conversion from binary to string may fail with the UTF-8 format, BINARY_OUTPUT_FORMAT can not be set to UTF-8.
+Because conversion from binary to string may fail with the UTF-8 format, BINARY_OUTPUT_FORMAT can not be set to UTF-8.
 To use UTF-8 for conversion in this situation, use the two-argument version of TO_CHAR , TO_VARCHAR.

 The parameters can be set at the account, user, and session levels.
 Execute the SHOW PARAMETERS command to view the current parameter settings that apply to all operations in the current session.